Zekhire/fastICA/README.md

 # FastICA
+Project used to split N mixed audio files into N separated independent audio files.
+This project uses FastICA algorthm (not the most accurate one).
+Currently this project supports only .wav audio files.

 #### Technologies
 Project was created and tested with:
 * Windows 10
 * Python 3.6.5

-#### Description
-Project used to split N mixed audio files into N separated independent audio files.
-This project uses FastICA algorthm (not the most accurate one).
-Currently this project supports only .wav audio files.

 #### Setup